10 Contributors to Turkey’s Rising Economy

 Turkey has one of the fastest growing economies in the world today.
-The country’s improvements came after the economic and banking crisis that occurred in 2001.
-Turkey’s economy is on the rise and will continue to improve over the next several years.
-Following are 10 aspects that have contributed to the Turkish economy’s growth:
+Turkey’s rising economy came after the economic and banking crisis that occurred in 2001.
+Turkey’s economy is growing and will continue to improve over the next several years.
+The following are 10 aspects that have contributed to the Turkish economy’s growth:

 - Trade With Africa